 Air strikes in rebel-held Syria

-Civil defense members carry an injured man after an air strike in the rebel-held Douma neighborhood of Damascus.
+Civilians walk past damages at a site hit by air strikes in the rebel held Douma neighborhood of Damascus, Syria.
 REUTERS/Bassam Khabieh

-People inspect the damage as a civilian walks near bloodstains at a market hit by air strikes in Aleppo's rebel-held al-Fardous district.
-REUTERS/Abdalrhman Ismail

-A man reacts on the rubble of damaged buildings after losing relatives to an airstrike in the besieged rebel-held al-Qaterji neighborhood of Aleppo.
-REUTERS/Abdalrhman Ismail

-A man runs near a burning car after an airstrike in the rebel held Douma neighborhood of Damascus.
+A man walks at a site hit by air strikes in the rebel held Douma neighborhood of Damascus, Syria.
 REUTERS/Bassam Khabieh

-A medic holds a dead child after airstrikes in the rebel held Karam Houmid neighbourhood in Aleppo.
-REUTERS/Abdalrhman Ismail

-People walk on the rubble of damaged buildings at a site hit overnight by an air strike in the rebel-held area of Seif al-Dawla neighborhood of Aleppo.
-REUTERS/Abdalrhman Ismail

-A man inspects damage near a hole in the ground after airstrikes on the rebel held al-Ansari neighborhood of Aleppo.
-REUTERS/Abdalrhman Ismail

-People look at the sky fearing an airstrike in the rebel-held al-Myassar neighborhood of Aleppo.
-REUTERS/Abdalrhman Ismail

-A man stands on the balcony of a damaged building after an airstrike yesterday in the rebel held Douma neighborhood of Damascus.
+A man takes pictures with his mobile phone at a site by an air strikes in the rebel held Douma neighborhood of Damascus, Syria.
 REUTERS/Bassam Khabieh

-A damaged field hospital room is seen after airstrikes in a rebel held area in Aleppo.
-REUTERS/Abdalrhman Ismail

-A man carries an injured boy after an airstrike in the rebel held Douma neighborhood of Damascus.
+Civil defence members transport a casualty after an air strikes in the rebel held Douma neighborhood of Damascus, Syria.
 REUTERS/Bassam Khabieh

+A casualty receives treatment inside a field hospital after an air strikes in the rebel held Douma neighborhood of Damascus, Syria.
+REUTERS/Bassam Khabieh

+People gather at a site hit by air strikes in the rebel held town of Atareb in Aleppo province, Syria.
+REUTERS/Ammar Abdullah

+Men remove a casualty at a site hit by air strikes in the rebel held Douma neighborhood of Damascus, Syria.
+REUTERS/Bassam Khabieh

+People inspect a site hit by air strikes in the rebel held town of Atareb in Aleppo province, Syria.
+REUTERS/Ammar Abdullah

+Men walk along a site hit by air strikes in the rebel held town of Atareb in Aleppo province.
+REUTERS/Ammar Abdullah

+A man reacts at a site hit by an air strikes in the rebel held Douma neighborhood of Damascus.
+REUTERS/Bassam Khabieh

-People dig in the rubble in an ongoing search for survivors at a site hit previously by an airstrike in the rebel-held Tariq al-Bab neighborhood of Aleppo.
-REUTERS/Abdalrhman Ismail
+People inspect the damage at a site hit by air strikes in the rebel held town of Atareb in Aleppo province, Syria.
+REUTERS/Ammar Abdullah

-A boy inspects a damaged site after airstrikes on the rebel held Tariq al-Bab neighborhood of Aleppo.
-REUTERS/Abdalrhman Ismail
+People inspect a site hit by an air strikes in the rebel held Douma neighborhood of Damascus, Syria.
+REUTERS/Bassam Khabieh

 Next Slideshows